General Battery warranty information

 4.1 Always check that terminals are tight.
 Loose terminals are a common problem which causes arcing or flashing and results in the terminal or post being burned off.

-4.2 The same situation, when a vehicle is being jumped, started with jumper cables.
+4.2 The same situation when a vehicle is being jump-started with jumper cables.
 Ensure that connections are tight and safe.

 4.3 When attaching cables to the terminals, do not over tighten.
 When using the thread type terminal, the maximum torque permissible is 18 – 20 Newton meters.